 There are big rivers and tributaries that traverse the municipality with Mogalakwena being the biggest one.
-The Limpopo river serves as the border between the municipality and the neighboring countries of Botswana and Zimbabwe.
+The Limpopo River serves as the border between the municipality and the neighboring country of Botswana.
 As a result the municipality is a gateway to the neighboring countries.
 The rivers in the main are used for agricultural purposes by farmers, but again for domestic use by communities which experience water shortages.